Residual bulk viscosity of a disordered 2D electron gas: Introduction

 The outline of the paper is as follows.
-In Sec. \ref{Sec:1} we formulate the problem and write down the Kubo-type expression for the bulk viscosity in which the delta-function peak at zero frequency is single out.
+In Sec. \ref{Sec:1} we formulate the problem and write down the Kubo-type expression for the bulk viscosity in which the delta-function peak at zero frequency is singled out.
 The weight of the delta-function peak is analyzed in Sec. \ref{Sec:delta}.
 In Sec. \ref{Sec:2} the SCBA is reviewed.
 We present calculation of the bulk viscosity within SCBA in Sec. \ref{Sec:3}.
 We end the paper with summary and conclusions (Sec. \ref{Sec:Summary}).
 Some details of calculations are given in Appendices.
+Throughout the paper we use the units in which $\hbar=k_B=c=1$.